Published on 13 October 2022

 • Intense worry about every tiny thing

-• Anxiety about everyday stresses, like schoolwork or sports, which is persistent and interferes with day-to-day life
+• Feel stress, like schoolwork or sports, which is persistent and interferes with day-to-day life.

 • Irritability, sadness, or frequent tearfulness